MicrosoftDocs/Advertising-docs/BingAds/guides/authentication-oauth.md

 2. Request user consent for your application to manage their Bing Ads accounts, by initiating either the [Implicit Grant Flow](#implicit) or [Authorization Code Grant Flow](#authorizationcode).

     > [!IMPORTANT]
     > You must provide consent at least once through the web application consent flow.
 For repeat or long term authentication, you should follow the [authorization code grant flow](#authorizationcode) for obtaining an access token and refresh token.
 Thereafter you can use the latest refresh token to request new access and refresh tokens without any further user interaction.
-You may need to request user consent again for example, if the Microsoft Account password was changed or the Microsoft Account owner removed permissions for your application to authenticate on their behalf.
+You should expect to request user consent again for example, if the Microsoft Account password was changed or the Microsoft Account owner removed permissions for your application to authenticate on their behalf.
     >
     > Users can revoke your application's access to their accounts at [https://account.live.com/consent/Manage](https://account.live.com/consent/Manage).